 This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 33, number 01 (2010).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 The universe of digital information created, captured, or reproduced in 2007 was 281 exabytes.
 This includes every Web site, e-mail, document, image, video, phone call, surveillance photo, banking transaction, store scan, and any other digital record you can imagine.
 Soon, this annual figure will be nearly 1,800 exabytes, representing a sixty percent compound annual growth rate.1

 For those of us who missed this class, an exabyte is a billion gigabytes, a gigabyte is a billion bytes, and a byte is comprised of eight bits of binary code (each bit being a one or a zero).
 A byte represents the typical letter, number, symbol, or character you are reading in this article.
 The bits would be analogous to the digital atoms underlying the molecular structure of the byte.

 If we look ahead to the digital universe of the near future, we can visualize (but probably not comprehend) 1,800 exabytes as 14,400,000,000,000,000,000,000 “atoms” of digital information competing for our attention in digital space!2

 Information Explosion.
 During the Industrial Age (nineteenth to mid-twentieth century), information was relatively scarce, expensive, produced by institutions, and developed for consumption.
 Now, in the midst of the Information Age, information is virtually everywhere, usually free, created by individuals, and designed for interaction.
 We now produce more unique information each year than the total volume of information generated during the 5,000 years preceding it!